 Depending on the type of form submitted, there are various steps to the review process.
 Projects fit into either Expedite and Exempt review or Full Board review based on the level of risk associated with each study.
 The IRB Review Process flowchart (below) is a snapshot of how projects are reviewed by the HSO and IRB.
 The Other Committee Review chart explains the committees outside the IRB that must have their approvals either before IRB approval or prior to release of the project.

 For research projects that are greater than minimal risk, full board review at a convened IRB meeting is required.
-Here is a historical look at how many convened IRB meetings were held as well as how many agenda items were reviewed at every meeting.
+On average, there were 91 convened UI IRB meetings (IRB-01, IRB-02, & IRB-03) held over the four year period of 2012-2015.
+With a yearly average of 613 agenda items reviewed by the three UI IRBs.

 How long does it take for IRB review to be completed?